DataDog/datadog-agent/comp/metadata/inventoryotel/README.md

 # Inventory Agent Payload

-This package populates some of the otel-agent-related fields in the `inventories` product in DataDog.
+This package populates some of the otel-agent related fields in the `inventories` product in DataDog.
 More specifically the `datadog-otel-agent` table.

-This is enabled by default but can be turned off using `inventories_enabled` config.
+This is enabled by default if otel_enabled is set to true, and can be turned off using `inventories_enabled` config.

 The payload is sent every 10min (see `inventories_max_interval` in the config) or whenever it's updated with at most 1 update every minute (see `inventories_min_interval`).

 # Content

-The `Set` method from the component allow the rest of the codebase to add any information to the payload.

 ## Agent Configuration

 The otel-agent configurations are scrubbed from any sensitive information (same logic than for the flare).
 This include the following:
-`otel_provided_configuration`
+`otel_customer_configuration`
+`otel_environment_configuration`
+`otel_runtime_override_configuration`
 `otel_runtime_configuration`

 Sending Agent configuration can be disabled using `inventories_configuration_enabled`.